Design Enabling Panel - Reviewing your design

 It also gives LPAs, developers and their design teams confidence that they have had the best possible independent advice on design quality.

-The independent panel draws on a pool of trained external design experts.
-The panel is a way of testing and refining proposed ideas through a peer assessment which provides constructive advice to design teams to enhance the design quality and promote the growth of sustainable communities.
+The independent DEP draws on a pool of trained external design experts.
+The DEP is a way of testing and refining proposed ideas through peer assessment.
+This provides constructive advice to design teams enabling them to enhance the design quality and promote the growth of sustainable communities.

 The Design Enabling Panel Members